Dental Hygiene BAS Information

 If you took a class other than CMST&240 or HUM 215 that you feel meets this requirement, please contact Selective Admission to check!

-TEAS Adjusted Composite Score (30 Points Possible):
+ATDH Score (30 Points Possible):

-RDH Observation Hours (0 Points Possible):
+RDH Observation Hours Verifications (0 Points Possible)

 Another requirement for Dental Hygiene BAS applicants is Registered Dental Hygienist Observation Hours.
-Applicants are required to complete at least 16 hours observing a Registered Dental Hygienist.
+Applicants are required to complete at least 16 hours observing a Registered Dental Hygienist within 2 years of the application deadline.
 This must be done at two separate clinics, and you should split your hours as evenly as possible between the clinics.
 The purpose of this is to help you understand what a “day in the life” of a Registered Dental Hygienist is like!

 To report these hours, collect the Hygienists’ contact information (Name, Title, Clinic, and email address) and enter it on the Application.
 They will receive a verification form via email.
 LWTech does not provide referrals for observations.
 You are responsible for finding clinics that will let you observe.
+Applicants are responsible for ensuring that Observation Verification responses are properly received by LWTech.
+Responses can be tracked in the Selective Admission Portal.

 Note: if you are a current Dental Assistant at a clinic, you must observe two other clinics.
 You cannot complete these hours in your place of employment.